annefried/annefried.github.io/_pages/talks.md

 author_profile: true
 ---

+June 10, 2026: **Neurosymbolic Models of Uncertainty and Logical Reasoning**.
+Invited Talk at the BaioSphere session of the Helmholtz AI Conference (HAICON) 2026, Munich.

 April 15, 2026: **Neurosymbolic Models of Uncertainty and Logical Reasoning**.
 Invited Talk at the Boulder Natural Language Processing Seminar, University of Colorado Boulder (remote).